swagger-api/swagger-parser/README.md

 [![Build Status](https://img.shields.io/jenkins/s/https/jenkins.swagger.io/view/OSS%20-%20Java/job/oss-swagger-parser-v2.svg)](https://jenkins.swagger.io/view/OSS%20-%20Java/job/oss-swagger-parser-v2)

 ## Overview
-This is the swagger parser project, which reads OpenAPI Specifications into current Java POJOs.
+This is the Swagger Parser project, which reads OpenAPI Specifications into current Java POJOs.
 It also provides a simple framework to add additional converters from different formats into the Swagger objects, making the entire toolchain available.

 ### Usage